“What types of classes do you have?”

 Our studio utilizes an approach to curriculum that is as unique as our students.
 As a student in our aerial classes, your first 16-20 weeks will follow a structured curriculum that is intended to provide you with all of the fundamentals and base skills needed for the particular apparatus you are learning.
 The progression of levels during your first 16-20 weeks as a student include:

-- Foundations Level: Absolute Beginner Level (Designed to be taken 1-4 times)
+- Foundations Level: Absolute Beginner Level (Designed to be taken a minimum of 3 times)

 - Tier 5: Advanced Level (Minimum of 24 weeks enrollment and instructor approval for progression)